Gary Roenicke

-Gary Steven Roenicke (born December 5, 1954) is a former Major League Baseball outfielder for the Montreal Expos (1976), Baltimore Orioles (1978–85), New York Yankees (1986) and Atlanta Braves (1987–88).
+Gary Steven Roenicke (born December 5, 1954) is an American former Major League Baseball left fielder for the Montreal Expos (1976), Baltimore Orioles (1978–85), New York Yankees (1986) and Atlanta Braves (1987–88).

 Early career

-He was originally drafted by the Montreal Expos as the eighth pick of the first round of the 1973 amateur draft.
+Roenicke was originally drafted by the Montreal Expos as the eighth pick of the first round of the 1973 amateur draft.
 He earned the MVP Award in the Eastern League in 1975.
-A year later, he made his major league debut for the Montreal Expos, hitting .222 in 29 games with two home runs and five runs batted in.
+A year later, he made his major league debut with the Expos, hitting .222 in 29 games with two home runs and five runs batted in (RBI).

 Oriole career

-Roenicke was acquired along with Don Stanhouse and Joe Kerrigan by the Baltimore Orioles from the Expos for Rudy May, Randy Miller and Bryn Smith at the Winter Meetings on December 7, 1977.
+Roenicke was acquired along with Don Stanhouse and Joe Kerrigan by the Orioles from the Expos for Rudy May, Bryn Smith and Randy Miller at the Winter Meetings on December 7, 1977.

 Roenicke appeared in 27 games in his first season with the Orioles in 1978.
 A year later, in his first full season, he had perhaps the best season of his career, appearing in 133 games and hitting .261 with 25 home runs and 64 runs batted in.
 He even made the top ten in at-bats per home run, with one home run every 15.0 AB.
 The next year, he hit .239 with 10 home runs, 28 runs batted in.
 In 1981 he hit .269, but his power numbers were still significantly down, slugging only .384, whereas he had slugged .508 in his rookie season.
 In 1982, he hit .270 with a slugging percentage of .499 in 137 games, platooning with John Lowenstein and Benny Ayala.
 In 1984, he hit a grand slam during the Home Run Derby jackpot inning of a locally televised game against the Yankees, which resulted in a $1 million jackpot award to a Maryland viewer.

 Decline

 Roenicke never established numbers like the 1982 season or rookie season.
-A year later, both his average and slugging were down and after two more years, the Orioles traded him to the New York Yankees for Rex Hudler.
+After a .218 campaign with 15 homers and 43 RBI, he was traded from the Orioles to the Yankees for Rex Hudler and Rich Bordi on December 11, 1985, in a transaction that was completed five days later on December 16 when Leo Hernández was also sent to New York.
 On the Yankees, his role was limited to a bench player and his power was down, with three home runs.
 He signed as a free agent in 1986 by the Atlanta Braves for less than half the amount of money he had been making ($380,000).
 He continued his career on the bench, this year doing better in the power department, hitting nine home runs.
 The next year, he hit .228 with a .298 slugging percentage, the worst of his career.
-He was released by the Braves on July 26, 1988 and retired.
+He was released by the Braves on July 26, 1988, and retired.